Skip to main content

 1. You have a Gin application.

-2. You have signed up for Levitate, created a cluster, and obtained the following OTLP credentials from the Integrations page:
+2. You have signed up for Last9, and obtained the following OTLP credentials from the Integrations page:

 • endpoint